 Premium Customer Service

-We’re talking about the type of service that’s made companies like Lowe’s Home Improvement, Trader Joes, Samsung, State Farm, or Google market leaders.
+We’re talking about the type of service that’s made companies like Lowe’s Home Improvement, Trader Joe, Samsung, State Farm, or Google market leaders.

-Or the type of service that’s made FedEx, UPS, Hilton Hotel and Resorts, Marriot International, and Amazon forces in their industries.
+Or the type of service that’s made FedEx, UPS, Hilton Hotels and Resorts, Marriot International, and Amazon forces in their industries.

 All 10 companies we’re rated tops in customer service in a survey done by Zogby Analytics (in partnership with MSN).
 These companies all had the highest “excellent” responses among the 150 companies surveyed.

 Also getting high rankings in the survey were American Express, Apple, Barnes and Noble, eBay, CVS, and Costco, as well as Home Depot, Kohl’s, Microsoft, Netflix, and Victoria’s Secret.

 Action Point: Create a list of companies in your industry providing the best customer service.
 Review what they do.
 Compare what they do to what you do.
 Make a list of changes that will improve your customer service.

 Providing phenomenal customer service is the key driver in retaining customers over the long haul.
 And this strategy can pay off BIG TIME.

 According to the Gartner Group, 80 percent of your future profits will come from just 20 percent of your existing customers.
 What’s more, a 10 percent rise in customer retention yields a 30 percent increase in a company’s value, according to Bain & Company.

 If you want to survive the long haul and you can’t introduce a disrupter, then providing customer service is your best option.